Low light indoor plants are so easy to take care of! Check out our list of houseplants you probably can’t kill, along with some of our favorite tips.

 And now, the moment you’ve been waiting for!
 A whole list of low light indoor plants that I personally have kept alive for years (even with some light neglect toward some)!

-What’s your favorite?!
-Have you grown any of these before? xoxo
+What’s your favorite from our list?!
+Have you grown any of these before?

 - Indoor house plants